apache/activemq-artemis/docs/user-manual/en/persistence.md

 ## Import/Export the Journal Data

-You may want to inspect the existent records on each one of the journals used by ActiveMQ, and you can use the export/import tool for that purpose. you can export the journal as a text file by using this command:
+You may want to inspect the existent records on each one of the journals used by Apache ActiveMQ, and you can use the export/import tool for that purpose. you can export the journal as a text file by using this command: